dphuang2/streamsets_scripts/README.md

     <del> <li> edit Vagrantfile by uncommenting private-network line and changing ip to "55.55.55.5" </li> </del>
     <del> <li> add JAVA_HOME="/usr/lib/jvm/java-8-oracle" to your "/etc/environment" file </li> </del>
 </ul>

+<h3> Steps for adding a data source </h3>
+Add new condition to Stream Selector 1
+Add new JS Evaluator Processor
+Add new condition to Stream Selector 2